-CONTACT DETAILS: reporting@volleyballbc.org or by completing the online incident form.

-We have a process in place outlined in our Discipline and Complaints Policy to address issues or behaviours that contravene our Code of Conduct.
-A complaint must be signed and in writing and must be filed within fourteen (14) days of the alleged incident.
-If a complaint is related to abuse, maltreatment, or suspected abuse, VBC will refer the complaint to the Abuse-Free Sport program to handle independently
+Contact reporting@volleyballbc.org or by completing the online incident form.
+We have a Discipline and Complaints process to address issues or behaviours that break our Code of Conduct.
+If a complaint is related to abuse, maltreatment, or suspected abuse, VBC will refer the complaint to ITP Sport or an independent case manager.